The Support Network for Indigenous Women and Women of Colour (SNIWWOC)

 We provide information and education about navigating Canada's healthcare system.

-We host regular events in Victoria, BC.
+We host regular events in Victoria & Vancouver.
 These include a monthly dinner series, regular workshops, music celebrations, an annual neighbourhood festival in Quadra Village, and much more.

 We support and advocate for indigenous women, as well as immigrant and refugee women/families, and connect them to appropriate social supports.